EyasuTeshome/shifttracker/job-search/JSR-step-3-create-a-cover-letter.md

 ### Why is it important to write a compelling cover letter?

 Recruiters’ initial screening of applicants is based on the application materials you submit, including the cover letter.
-Since this document is less formally structured than your resume or profile, here you can use it to “**connect the dots**,” that establishes a relationship **between you** —who you are and how you have become this talented software developer—, **the job** —with requirements and responsibilities—, **and the company** —with a specific mission and challenges.
+Since this document is less formally structured than your resume or profile, here you can use it to “**connect the dots**,” that establishes a relationship **between you** (who you are and how you became this talented software developer), **the job** (with requirements and responsibilities), **and the company** (with a specific mission and challenges).

-So, cover letters are useful to bring together and highlight the essential information in your story: why you are a good candidate for the job.
-Afterward, in other stages of the recruitment process like interviews, you can add more details to the initial arguments you lay down in the cover letter.
+So cover letters are useful to bring together and highlight the essential information in your story: why you are a good candidate for the job.
+Afterward in other stages of the recruitment process like interviews you can add more details to the initial arguments you lay down in the cover letter.

-### **Refresh your memory about what makes a strong cover letter**
+### Refresh your memory about what makes a strong cover letter

 Compelling cover letters **tell a story** about you, your knowledge, skills, and previous experience, **in the context of a specific job posting and a particular company**.
 Before crafting your cover letter, review this lesson to make sure you understand the attributes of a strong cover letter and how it differs from weak ones: